hashicorp/terraform/website/docs/modules/create.html.markdown

   what it should be used for, as well as a basic usage example.
 If possible, a visual diagram of the modules should be included.
 The README doesn't need to document inputs or outputs of the module because tooling will automatically generate this.
-All links to other documentation or image resources they must be absolute.
+All links to other documentation or image resources must be absolute.

 * **LICENSE**.
 The license under which this module is available.
 If you are publishing a module publicly, many organizations will not adopt a module